Tian-Ling/nivo-enhanced/README.md

 This parameter sets the maximum number of points that are displayed on the graph at any one time.
 When the brush tool is used to select a particular range this parameter will still limit the number of points shown if it greater than the value provided.

+`brushToolbarStyle`

+An inline style to be applied to the reset button when using the brush tool.

 Usage Example:
 ```